Privacy Practices

 IV.
 Uses and Disclosures Which You Authorize

-Other than as stated above in Sections II and III, Glenwood will not disclose your health information without your written permission, called an “authorization”.
+Other than as stated above in Sections II and III, Glenwood, Inc. will not disclose your health information without your written permission, called an “authorization”.
 You may revoke your authorization in writing at any time.
 If you revoke your authorization, we will not make any further uses or disclosures of your PHI under that authorization, unless we have already taken an action relying upon the uses or disclosures you have previously authorized.

-V. Your Rights Regarding Your Healthcare Information
+VI.
+Your Rights Regarding Your Healthcare Information

 A. Right to Inspect and Copy